 if the user adds a variable to describe a service name for its layout.
 All variables, including QGIS_PLUGINPATH are written in QGIS.INI

 If QGIS_PLUGINPATH is modified in global_settings, the new value is overwritten by the value stored in QGIS.INI

-#8 Updated by Alessandro Pasotti 11 months ago
+#8 Updated by Alessandro Pasotti about 1 year ago

 - Status changed from Feedback to In Progress

 - Pull Request or Patch supplied changed from No to Yes